cameronehrlich/CEMovieMaker/README.md

 CEMovieMaker
 ============

-CEMovieMaker is a Quick and Dirty way to create a movie from and array of UIImages
+CEMovieMaker is a quick and dirty way to create a movie from and array of UIImages.